US navy flies aircraft through the Taiwan Strait a day after US-China defense chiefs hold rare talks

 “By operating within the Taiwan Strait in accordance with international law, the United States upholds the navigational rights and freedoms of all nations.
 The aircraft’s transit of the Taiwan Strait demonstrates the United States’ commitment to a free and open Indo-Pacific.
 The United States military flies, sails and operates anywhere international law allows," the 7th Fleet statement said.

-Defense Secretary Lloyd Austin spoke with his Chinese counterpart Adm.
-Dong Jun on Tuesday in the latest U.S. effort to improve communications with the Chinese military and reduce the chances of a clash in the region.
+U.S. Defense Secretary Lloyd Austin spoke with his Chinese counterpart, Adm.
+Dong Jun, on Tuesday in the latest U.S. effort to improve communications with the Chinese military and reduce the chances of a clash in the region.

 Military-to-military contact stalled in August 2022, when Beijing suspended all such communication after then-House Speaker Nancy Pelosi visited Taiwan.
 China responded by firing missiles over Taiwan and staging a surge in military maneuvers, including what appeared to be a rehearsal of a naval and aerial blockade of the island.